fewwwww/blog.suningyao.com/docs/intro.md

 I will be working at [CertiK](https://www.certik.io/) as SDE Intern (basically the best blockchain security company on the Earth) in Summer 2022.

 ### Project
 I am currently working on [WeLightProject](https://github.com/WeLightProject), an open-source community founded by SUIBE (上海对外经贸大学) 's [blockchain research center](https://suibe.net).
 I am building a operating system-like `React` WebApp bridging developer tools together.
+The demo is up at [os.doge.university](http://os.doge.university).

 I worked on [VioLegacy](https://violegacy.org/).
 It is a mini-linkedin for NYU students.
 I worked on the front end `Vue` components, building responsive design with the UI/UX team.